amarao/duoload/internal_docs/duocard_prd.md

             known → duoload_known tag

     5.2.2 JSON Output
-        The tool will generate a JSON file containing an array of card objects.
+        The tool will generate JSON output in one of two ways:
+            a.
+JSON File: Write to a specified file path
-        Each card object will have the following structure:
+            b.
+Standard Output: Write directly to stdout for piping to other tools Each card object will have the following structure:
             {
                 "word": string,